Meet the food nerd with a passion for GMOs and food sustainability.

-Roberta Fabrizi is a self-described ‘food nerd’ from Italy, who works at the Grantham Centre researching Genetically Modified Organisms (GMOs), social media and sustainability.
+Roberta Fabrizi is a self-described ‘food nerd’ from Italy, who researches Genetically Modified Organisms (GMOs), social media and sustainability.

 Her interest in food – where food comes from, what people think about it, the justices and injustices surrounding it – can be traced back to her childhood.
 Brought up on the family farm outside a small town in Italy, Roberta was raised around food production.